 The cooperative Campesinos Ecológicos de la Sierra Madre de Chiapas (CESMACH) was founded in 1994.
 CESMACH’s long-term success is rooted in their guiding principles which aim to strike a balance between developing social programs and building a competitive business.
 These principles are:

-Reserva El Triunfo - Café de Mujer was formed by 18 coffee women producers from Angel Albino Corzo, Montecristo de Gro., Capitan Luis A. Vidal, La Concordia and Siltepec.
+Reserva El Triunfo - Café de Mujer was formed by 18 women coffee producers from Angel Albino Corzo, Montecristo de Gro., Capitan Luis A. Vidal, La Concordia and Siltepec.
 The program has expanded and now includes over 30 communities across the Sierra Madres.
 The coffee is grown between 1,200 and 1,700 meters and is comprised of Typica and Bourbon.
 After being washed, the coffee is dried for 7 to 12 days.
-Women producers grow the coffee on land they own, especially set aside for the women's program, and have obtained both organic and fair trade certification.
+The women own the land where their coffee is grown, which has been specifically set aside for the women's program, and have obtained both organic and fair trade certification.

 In 2009, 85 women coffee farmers started the Gashonga cooperative to pool their resources and become stronger together.
 The cooperative struggled in its early months, as it suffered from poor management and was unable to find market access.
 However, the cooperative persevered and grew stronger, thanks in part to trainings from the nonprofit Sustainable Growers.
 These trainings taught farmers about best agricultural practices to improve quality and volume.
 The trainings also stressed to the farmers the importance of working together as a team to improve the cooperative's collective future.